amzn/amzn-drivers/kernel/linux/ena/README.rst

 ::

-        1. Buffer allocates page-sized RX buffer and passes it to hardware +----------------------------+
+        1. Driver allocates page-sized RX buffer and passes it to hardware +----------------------------+
            | 4096 Bytes RX Buffer       |
            +----------------------------+